meliksahkilic/meliksahkilic/README.md

 LinkedIn

-Email: meliksah.kilic[at]gmail.com
+Email: meliksahm7[at]gmail.com

 ⚡ Fun Fact
-I see data analytics like a game of strategy—just like my favorite game, EU4.
+I see data analytics like a game of strategy.
 It’s all about spotting opportunities early and optimizing your next move.